-It is considered that the approach proposed by the Council in is tantamount to a moratorium on wind energy development within the AONB when considered alongside the supporting Wind Energy Strategy and should be withdrawn.
+We believe that the approach proposed by the Council in is tantamount to a moratorium on wind energy development within the AONB when considered alongside the supporting Wind Energy Strategy and should be withdrawn.
 This approach is fundamentally in conflict with the SPPS.
-Furthermore, the Council's conclusion that there is no capacity for development within the AONB is unsound as the evidence is flawed for the following reasons:
+Furthermore, we believe that the Council's conclusion that there is no capacity for development within the AONB is unsound as the evidence is flawed:

-According to best practice guidance, the LCAs that lie within the AONB should not automatically be accorded a high value based purely on the AONB designation as this is considered to be an oversimplification of complex issues.
-If a high value is to be accorded, this should be based on clear and transparent arguments and well-constructed professional judgements that describe the reasons why value is attached to the landscape; and

-• The value of the LCA, as attributed in LWECS has been weighted so as to over-ride the landscape sensitivity, and it appears that landscape sensitivity had not been given any weight in the final capacity rating.
+- According to best practice guidance, the LCAs that lie within the AONB should not automatically be accorded a high value based purely on the AONB designation as this is an oversimplification of complex issues.
+If a high value is to be accorded, this should be based on clear and transparent arguments and well-constructed professional judgements that describe the reasons why value is attached to the landscape; and - The value of the LCA, as attributed in LWECS has been weighted so as to over-ride the landscape sensitivity, and it appears that landscape sensitivity had not been given any weight in the final capacity rating.
 This of particular relevance in LCA 24 (South Sperrin) where LWECS and the Wind Energy Strategy acknowledge that the landscape is inherently suitable for large-scale wind energy development but precludes development of turbines over 80m high in this LCA on the basis of the theoretical value of the landscape due to its AONB designation.

-Furthermore, design criteria relating to the siting and location turbines should be reconsidered to take account of existing and operating wind energy developments so as to avoid unduly restricting existing operations.
+Design criteria relating to the siting and location turbines should be reconsidered to take account of existing and operating wind energy developments to avoid unduly restricting existing operations.